DONT BURN US

 It’s about evacuation

 The number one issue when it comes to wildfire safety is evacuation.
-Without an orderly and quick evacuation, there can be entrapment and bodily injury or death (Camp Fire in Paradise for example).
-We are constantly reminded to make sure we have an evacuation plan.
-In fact our own RSF Fire District reminds people to “have at least two ways out.”
+Without an orderly and quick evacuation, there can be entrapment and bodily injury or death.
+This community has lost hundreds of homes and even lost a neighbor during wildfires over the years.
+We are constantly reminded by the Fire District to make sure we have an evacuation plan.
+In fact, the district reminds people to “have at least two ways out” when planning for evacuation.
 Ironically, the proposed project is the only subdivision in the district that has only one way out.
 All the others, most of which are much smaller, have between three and six different evacuation routes or emergency exits.
-The road network is composed of small, often windy, two lane country roads, surrounded in vegetation, making evacuation capacity limited.
+They even routinely reject projects as small as a lot split if a secondary exit is not provided.
+The road network in Harmony Grove is composed of small, windy, two lane country roads, surrounded by vegetation, making evacuation capacity very limited and dangerous.

 The Cocos Fire, San Elijo Hills, May 2014, Union-Tribune, “Cocos Fire Traffic to be Reviewed” (link)